jollylst/PuTTYgen_UI-Redesign/README.md

 3.No macOS version

 After being available for so many years, PuTTYgen still does not have a macOS version.
-The most popular computers for new college students are Macs [2].
+The most popular computers for new college students are Macs.
 We were unable to find any macOS key generating app with a GUI.
 If macOS users are not comfortable on the terminal, they have no equivalent substitute for PuTTYgen.

 4.No explanation for key options